gaultier/blog/optimization-tales-cockroachdb-part4-slow-list-users.md

 Back to my first interrogation: why is `DISTINCT` even slow?
 Well, looking at the `identities` schema, it has at least two columns of type `JSONB`.
 They store large JSON documents.
 So that's why: `DISTINCT` forces the database to compare all columns of the rows for deduplication, and if some columns are big, this is costly.

+Ok, but a costly operation done on 5 rows should still not take 10s!

+Wel... the order of operations matters.
+The database essentially does this:

+1. Find all rows (using an index) corresponding to the search criteria due to `WHERE ...`.
+This could be millions of rows.
+2. Deduplicate them due to `DISTINCT`.
+3. Return the first 5 rows due to `LIMIT`.

+So, we deduplicate millions of rows, just to return 5 - and there are no duplicates to start with!

 ## The fix